EditorNodesPricingBlog

 Why Cannes and Why Now

-The casting space has been under particular pressure.
+The casting space has been under particular pressure from AI automation.
 AI systems now exist that can match performers to roles using voice, facial recognition, and prior performance data without a human casting director reviewing the submission.
 The guidelines oppose precisely this category of tool, where the AI functions as a decision maker rather than an assistant.

 Support From the Industry